-In 2012 we started designing Redbacks Cushioning Technology for use as a midsole in a wide variety of shoes, trainers, walking and safety boots.
-An eminent team of podiatrists, biomechanical engineers and designers worked in collaboration to successfully create a midsole that delivers unrivalled comfort together with outstanding scientifically proven results.
+We have applied the Redbacks Cushioning Technology for use as a midsole or insole in a wide variety of shoes, trainers, walking and safety boots.
+An eminent team of podiatrists, biomechanical engineers and designers worked in collaboration to successfully create a midsole/insole that delivers unrivalled comfort together with outstanding scientifically proven results.

-In June 2014 the midsole design successfully completed the scientific and human testing ‘Proof of Concept’ at Staffordshire University in the United Kingdom.
+The design has successfully completed the scientific and human testing ‘Proof of Concept’ at Staffordshire University in the United Kingdom.
 The midsole was tested against diabetic footwear, being the most demanding test possible.
 The results are now being used in the development of regular footwear.

 Licensing opportunities for manufacturers now available.